ishanpranav/automobile-recalls/README.md

 This is a simple Jupyter Notebook that illustrates comprehensions and manipulation of tabular data relating to automobile recalls.

+## `nelta`

+This is a data table data structures library that includes `LabeledList` and `Table` implementations with support for `numpy`-style indexing.

+## Recalls potentially affecting at least 500,000 vehicles

+This section of the Jupyter notebook leverages `nelta` and composes its features to flexibly and easily manipulate tabular data.

 ## License

 This repository is licensed with the [MIT](LICENSE.txt) license.